IcaliaLabs/pager-api/README.md

 ![Pager](http://iplp.com/pagers/images/448/Gold+Alphanumeric+Pager+-+2871+-+3+-+400.jpg)

-API Pagination made it right.
+API Pagination done right.
 Pager API is a library to help you add `meta` information and the adecuate header with pagination information based on the [JSON API standard](http://jsonapi.org) for your Rails app.

 ## Table of contents
 - [Quick start](#quick-start)